thebitmonk/send_post_api/docs/AccountonboardingApi.md

-Gets Onboarding Checklist data for account if not present creates a default entry
+Gets Onboarding Checklist data for account if not present creates a default entry <br>

 ### Example
 ```javascript